I SECURITIES AND INVESTMENT LAWS

 - which profit is to be derived in significant measure from the efforts of others.

-In assessing whether a particular virtual currency will be considered a security subject to Canadian securities laws, the CSA will consider the substance of the virtual currency over its form.9 The CSA recently outlined a number of considerations in determining whether an investment contract exists.
-While no single factor is determinative, the CSA has stated that the existence of some or all of the following circumstances may cause a virtual currency to be considered an investment contract:10
+In assessing whether a particular virtual currency will be considered a security subject to Canadian securities laws, the CSA will consider the substance of the virtual currency over its form.12 The CSA has outlined a number of considerations in determining whether an investment contract exists.
+While no single factor is determinative, the CSA has stated that the existence of some or all of the following circumstances may cause a virtual currency to be considered an investment contract:13

 - the underlying blockchain technology or platform has not been fully developed;